paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-009-packers-and-stockyards.md

 For termination of repeal by section 942 of Pub.
 L. 106–78, see Livestock Mandatory Reporting note set out under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).

 #### Termination Date of Repeal
 Repeal by Pub.
 L. 106–78 to terminate Sept.
 30, 2020, see section 942 of Pub.
-L. 106–78, as amended, set out in a Livestock Mandatory Reporting note under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).
+L. 106–78, set out in a Livestock Mandatory Reporting note under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).
+Section 942 of Pub.
+L. 106–78 to be applied by substituting “September 30, 2021” for “September 30, 2020”, see section 401 of Pub.
+L. 116–260, set out as a Mandatory Livestock Reporting Extension note under [section 1636i of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1636i).

 <a id="section-229b"></a>